chasingw/AIMLAV/README.md

 ## Dataset download

 To download nuScenes you need to go to the [Download page](https://www.nuscenes.org/download), create an account and agree to the nuScenes [Terms of Use](https://www.nuscenes.org/terms-of-use).
 After logging in you will see multiple archives.
-For the devkit to work you will need to download *all* archives.
+For the devkit to work you will need to download *all* archives. but for this project you can download the **mini dataset** to work with
-Please unpack the archives to the `data/sets/nuscenes` folder \*without\* overwriting folders that occur in multiple archives.
+Please unpack/unzip the archives to the `data/sets/nuscenes` folder \*without\* overwriting folders that occur in multiple archives.
 Eventually you should have the following folder structure:
 ```
 /data/sets/nuscenes